 Containers Panel¶

 The Containers panel (press 1) shows all Docker containers — running and stopped.
+Press a to toggle between showing all containers and only running/paused containers.

 List Columns¶